0tieno/securecloudx-tips/README.md

 # SecureCloudX Tips Repository

 Welcome to the SecureCloudX Tips Repository!
 This repository contains valuable tips and best practices.
 Each day, we provide a new set of tips to help you complete [securecloudx](https://securecloudx.pages.dev) challenges.
+If you find it useful, consider giving it a star.

 ## Daily Tips
 - [Before you start](before-you-start.md)